Part 3 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 In the top-right area of your screen are little icons that indicate current buffs or debuffs impacting your character.
 A buff is a spell that makes your character more powerful.
 A debuff is the opposite, it lowers your character’s power or does damage to you over time.

-The remaining duration on a buff or debuff is shown below the icon.
-In the image, the debuff shows 34 seconds remaining while both buffs have no time which means they do not expire.
+In the image, the debuff shows 34 seconds remaining, while both buffs have no time, which means they do not expire.
 If you ever see an icon in this area and are not sure what it does, you can hover over it to see the buff/debuff name and effect.

-The Minimap, Clock and Calendar
+Minimap, Clock, and Calendar

 Directly to the right of the buff/debuffs are your minimap, clock, and calendar.

-The minimap is the circular map with the arrow in the middle.
-The arrow shows the location of your character and which direction you are facing.
-It will also show a lot of icons for important landmarks in the game.
 As an example, you may see a gold “!” on the map which indicates a new quest.
 A gold “?” on the other hand, indicates that you have a quest to turn in.
 In part 4 (Questing, Combat, and Movement), we will look at questing in more detail.

-It is also helpful to note that you can adjust what icons appear on your minimap by left-clicking the magnifying glass.
+It is also helpful to note that you can adjust what icons appear on your minimap by left-clicking the binoculars.
 Upon doing so, a list with checkboxes will appear.
 If you see an icon you don’t recognize on your map, you can use this list to see what it represents.

 Above your minimap, is a text box that tells you where your character is.
-To the right of that text is a small icon that can be clicked to open a larger version of the map.
+Clicking on the name of your location will open a large version of the world map.
 This same map can be opened by pressing the “M” key on your keyboard.

-On the bottom left-hand side of the World of Warcraft user interface is the chat box and social tools.
 If you click on the icon that looks like a person (or press the letter ‘o’ on the keyboard), it will pull up a list of your friends specific to World of Warcraft or via Blizzard’s BattleTag or RealID friend systems.
-Additionally, this tab will allow you to ignore other players, send invites to friends to play via e-mail, join friends in content and manage raid groups.
+Additionally, this tab will allow you to ignore other players, send invites to friends to play via e-mail, join friends in content, and manage raid groups.

 The icon below that, which looks like a speaker with a sound wave coming out of it, will select the chat channels you would like to join.
 You can play with these settings if you would like but there is generally no reason to because the game will manage your channels for you as you travel to different areas.

 This icon also includes emotes and voice emotes.
 These are commands that your character can perform to do things like thank other players, be shy, or even make train noises and gestures (/train).
-Chugga chugga chugga chugga choo choo choo choo!

-The actual chat box is displayed with a faint grey outline to the right of the icons.
-Pressing ‘enter’ will activate the ability to chat and show you which method you are using (say, yell, guild, etc…).
-By default, your chat box is set to the General tab.
-This is where chat communication is shown.
-However, there is another tab called ‘Combat’.
+However, there is another tab at the top of the box called ‘Combat’.
 If you switch to this mode, it will show you how much damage your character is doing or taking from monsters or players.
 It can be a helpful place to look if you die and are not sure what killed you.

 Action and experience bars